Our business model: payment by results.

 For six months, the client had been struggling to raise a Critical Success Factor (CSF) over a certain level.
 The client valued success as having a £60,000 annual recurring revenue (ARR).
 To prove that one month was not a fluke, they needed three consecutive months at or above target.

 We settled on a 15% charge (£9,000) payable in three equal monthly instalments.
 The goal was met in the first month, and it was maintained for more than three years.

 We approached a supplier where, as a client, to us there was obvious potential for higher revenue with little effort.
 The proposal was to agree on a predicted 'no action' forward trend, assume a 20% profit margin, and invoice at 15% of the additional net profit.
 This would result in our invoice of 3% of their gross additional turnover.

-I've been a research chemist, secondary school teacher, bank officer, Works Chemist in a factory, software developer and managed a virtual team scattered around the globe.
-I've been a life-long learner: last year I completed a series of courses about IT Service Management.
+I have been a research chemist, secondary school teacher, bank officer, Works Chemist in a factory, software developer and managed a virtual team scattered around the globe.
+I have been a life-long learner: in 2019 I completed a series of courses leading to an internationally recognised Service Management qualification.